-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting will be required to ratify the selection of CohnReznick LLP.
-Abstentions will be counted toward the tabulation of votes cast on proposals presented to the stockholders and will have the same effect as negative votes.
-Broker non-votes are counted towards a quorum, but are not counted for any purpose in determining whether this matter has been approved.
+The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote on this proposal at the Annual Meeting will be required to ratify the selection of CohnReznick LLP.

-The Board of Directors believes that the selection of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2018 is in our best interest and the best interests of our stockholders and therefore recommends a vote "FOR" this proposal.
+The Board of Directors believes that the selection of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2020 is in our best interest and the best interests of our stockholders and therefore recommends a vote "FOR" this proposal.